Seven Pillars Acting

 “Acting is Living Truthfully Under Imaginary Circumstances” --- Sanford Meisner

 This is all the actor ever has to do.
-As long as he is living in the circumstances of the character, acting is easeful and effortless.
-This is our ideal: to train actors to live and breathe within his own body, mind, and spirit but IN the circumstances of his character.
+As long as she is living in the circumstances of the character, acting is easeful and effortless.
+This is our ideal: to train actors to live and breathe within their own bodies, minds, and spirits but IN the circumstances of the character.

 Transformation, in acting terms, is the unification of the actor with the character, a process which requires rigorous emotional and imaginative work.
 The result of which is tremendous ease and presence in the actor.
-The Seven Pillars of Acting Technique aims to achieve this precious, alchemical state and physical ease by guiding the actor through seven essential steps: Contact, Circumstance, Meaning, Emotional Life, Objective, Action, and Plastiques.
+The Seven Pillars Acting Technique aims to achieve this precious, alchemical state and physical ease by guiding the actor through seven essential concepts: Contact, Circumstance, Meaning, Emotional Life, Objective, Action, and Physical Life.
 Although the Pillars are ultimately interchangeable, they are taught sequentially to organize and structure an actor's path to character.

 Contact pertains to the ever-changing relationship an actor/character has to the other person onstage.
-It is the foremost pillar, in that all acting is dependent on the other.
-It is also the actor’s awareness of his own thoughts and feelings.
+It is the foremost Pillar, in that all acting is dependent on the other.
+It is also the actor’s awareness of her own thoughts and feelings in the context of her partner.
 Circumstances are the past, present, and future facts as the character perceives them, which reveal the confines and contours of a character’s point of view.
-Meaning is the character's emotional response to his circumstances and the point at which the actor clarifies whether he relates or not, and Emotional Life bridges the gap between the character and the actor through imaginative and emotional exploration.
-Objectives are the needs and wants of the character, and Actions are the tactics the character uses to achieve his objective.
-The last pillar, Plastiques, loosely based on Grotowski’s exercises of the same name, deals with physical forms, drills and archetypes to help activate the actor’s imagination.
+Meaning is the character's emotional response to her circumstances and the point at which the actor does an honest assessment of her connection, and Emotional Life bridges the gap between the character and the actor through imaginative and emotional exploration.
+Objectives are the needs and wants of the character, and Actions are the tactics the character uses to achieve her objective.
+The last Pillar, Physical Life, deals with how the body and voice experience ease in high stakes, activate the actor’s imagination, and contribute to characterization.

 Ultimately, the Pillars engender confidence, ownership, and ease, three crucial elements in a performance.
 Particularly for the beginning actor, the Pillars carve a clear path that leads to personal and artistic transformation.
-It is this confidence that empowers the actor to make bolder choices and to plunge greater depths of his humanity to then offer to the character at hand.
-The easeful actor has tremendous stage presence; he belongs there because he is authentically living within the circumstances.
-Art imitates life, and life is enriched by art, so there is a wonderful ricochet effect where the actor’s life is bettered by his craft.
-The Pillars, which emphasize a strong belief in imaginary circumstances, teaches that life’s circumstances aren’t fastened so tightly to the soul within them.
-Life is to be made and remade, questioned, felt, and let go of at will.
+It is this confidence that empowers the actor to make bolder choices and to plunge greater depths of her humanity to then offer to the character at hand.
+The easeful actor has tremendous presence; she belongs in the world of the character because she is authentically living within the circumstances.